-Join Ben Long for an in-depth discussion in this video Autofocus, Area mode, and focus points, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Autofocus, Area mode, and focus points, part of Nikon D5100 Essential Training.

 When you look at a scene, you usually take it for granted that out of the whole vast view that you can perceive, you automatically choose one place to focus on.
 Your camera's autofocus mechanism has to do the same thing.
 It needs to focus at one particular distance in your scene; ideally, you want that distance to be on your subject.
 Your camera includes a number of focus points spread around its field of view.
 By default, it automatically tries to identify which one of those points is sitting on the subject of your scene, but there will be times when you'll need to override that automatic mechanism because it will have chosen the wrong point, and so you'll need to manually choose the focus point yourself to force the camera to focus to a particular place.

 If you don't understand all this focus point stuff, check out Foundations of Photography: Exposure.
 By default, your camera has an autofocus area mode that is set to auto-area autofocus.
 That's what this icon means right here.
 In this mode, the camera will automatically try to figure out what the subject of your image is and select the appropriate focus point, but you have some other options here.
 If I pop open this menu, I see that I have four different options.
 These middle two have to do with shooting on a moving subject.